-The next generation of this idea is that “every company is a data company” — it’s the latest strategy for companies to make more money or save more money.
+The next generation of this idea is that “every company is a data-driven company” — it’s the latest strategy for companies to make more money or save more money.
 It makes sense — after companies developed and rolled out all that software, they started ingesting and generating a ton of data about the business and their customers.
 Companies now have personal information on millions of users, data on how those users use their software, where, when and how.
 Software also collected digital healthcare data, financial data, purchasing data, logistics data, mobile data, Internet of Things data.
 Just about everything that exists today – person or object – could have data associated with it that is collected and stored.

 While companies are racing to optimize and monetize this amazing resource with technology to uncover insights and share those across the business, they face a new headwind they didn’t in the transition to becoming a software company: data privacy regulations.
 There were no regulations around writing code, but seemingly every month more and more laws come out directing how PII, PHI, and PCI data can be stored and shared.
 The E.U.’s GDPR data privacy law went into effect in 2018, California’s CCPA in 2020 and, this year, Virginia and Colorado passed regulations that protect consumer privacy.
 These regulations come with steep penalties for data leaks or misuse—California’s privacy act fines, for example, can range from $2,500 to $7,500 per record.